Seandowling123/Trading_App/README.md

 ## Dashboard

-The frontend dashboard, created using React.js, provides real-time insights into the trading algorithm’s performance and activity.
-Users can monitor the trading operations and analyze performance metrics at [seand.ie](https://seand.ie).
+The frontend dashboard, created using React.js, provides real-time data on the trading algorithm’s performance and activity.
+The dashboard is viewable [seand.ie](https://seand.ie).
 An example capture of the dashboard is shown below.

 ![dashboard](https://github.com/Seandowling123/Trading_App/assets/61026772/4b8bd7e2-9373-48c5-b172-97c62ec72d49)